Tantrisse/Factorio-mods-manager/README.md

 ## A note on mod not installing / updating

-When Factorio is updated to a newer version, it sometimes don't break / change anything for some mods.
+When Factorio is updated to a newer version, it sometimes doesn't break / change anything for some mods.

-This create a situation where (for example) there is no version listed of FNEI for Factorio 1.0.0 ([api response](https://mods.factorio.com/api/mods/FNEI)) because the latest mod version for Factorio 0.18 works fine.
+This creates a situation where (for example) there is no version listed of FNEI for Factorio 1.0.0 ([api response](https://mods.factorio.com/api/mods/FNEI)) because the latest mod version for Factorio 0.18 works fine.

 The only way to install this mod when using Factorio 1.0.0 is by using the `--downgrad` flag.
 The script will now install / update the mod using the latest release available for Factorio < 1.0.0 (here Factorio 0.18).

-Beware that it don't check if the mod is compatible and should only by used if you're sure that all your mods are compatible with your Factorio version.
+Beware that it don't check if the mod is compatible and should only be used if you're sure that all your mods are compatible with your Factorio version.

 ## About dependencies

 ### Dependencies when installing

-By default the script will install any **required** dependencies.
+By default, the script will install any **required** dependencies.
 If a dependency has a required dependency, the script will install it as long as there is required dependencies.

 This behavior can be disabled (however not recommended) by passing the `-nrd` or `--no-required-dependencies` flag.